Ballista

 Strategies That Work

-Senior job search requires a multi-channel approach.
-No single tactic is sufficient.
-Here are the four pillars of an effective senior-level search.
+Senior job search needs many angles.
+No single tactic is enough.
+Here are four pillars that work.

 Targeted Physical Mail

-• Find the hiring manager for your function
+• Find the decision maker for your role type

-• Send a personalized packet with cover letter
+• Send a custom packet with cover letter

 • Follow up by email after 5-7 days